 On the flip side, carbon bike frames are quite pricy and can break more easily than other frames.
 A simple crack in a carbon bike can ruin the entire frame.
 Make sure to get good insurance on your carbon fiber road bike.

-The moldable material of carbon allows bike frames to be made with unique shapes that other materials aren’t capable of.
+Carbon bike frames can form unique shapes that other materials aren’t capable of.
 This means that we can create more aerodynamic down tubes, seat stays, and handlebars with carbon, and create carbon bikes that are faster and lighter than all of their material competitors.

 Like titanium frames, carbon bike frames can outlast the competition, making it 40-50 years of life with regular maintenance.
 Despite the sharp price hike, this is a major selling point if you’re looking to invest in a bike that will last for a few decades.